Stylish small van that’s great to drive and loaded with kit

 - Glass rear window

-From the time this Fiesta Van generation was launched in late 2018, it also competes in a market of one, as there are presently no other car-derived vans on sale in the UK, following the end of Vauxhall Corsavan production earlier in 2018.
+Since this Fiesta Van was launched in late 2018, it also competes in a market of one, as there are presently no other car-derived vans on sale in the UK.
+This follows the end of Vauxhall Corsavan production earlier in 2018.

 What is the Ford Fiesta Van?

-You’ve probably already gathered this is a bit of a niche product, especially when a ‘proper’ compact van, such as Ford’s very own Transit Courier, has an entry-level list price that’s a few hundred pounds less, with a better engine and double the load volume (if not much more payload capacity).
+You’ve probably already gathered this is a van with a particular and limited appeal.
+Especially when a ‘proper’ compact van, such as Ford’s very own Transit Courier, has an entry-level list price that’s thousands of pounds less, a more powerful engine and double the load volume (if not much more payload capacity).

 By comparison, the Fiesta Van is quite literally a Fiesta car with the rear side windows blanked off and the rear seats replaced by a flat, well-insulated and rubber-lined load area that’s separated from the front seats by a part-mesh steel bulkhead.

-This means, of course, that it not only looks like a car but also comes very well equipped and largely drives like one.
-And since the Fiesta is one of the most engaging small motors on the road, available with all sorts of driver aids and handy technology, this is very good news indeed.
+This means, of course, that it not only looks like a car but also largely drives like one and comes very well equipped.
+Since the Fiesta is one of the most engaging small motors on the road, available with all sorts of driver aids and handy technology, this is very good news indeed.

 Especially in the case of the Fiesta Sport Van, which features sports suspension to complement its additional sporty styling.